Abner-NM/Abner-NM/README.md

-- 👋 Hi, I’m @Abner-NM
+- 👋 Hi, I’m Abner
-- 👀 I’m interested in Data Science, Machine Learning, Artificial Intellgence and Web Development
+- 👀 I’m a Data Scientist and Web Developer
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently learning Machine Learning and Web Development.
-- 💞️ I’m looking to collaborate on .any exciting project in the area of machine learning and data science/ analytics
+- 💞️ I’m looking to collaborate on .any exciting project in the area of machine learning, data science and web development.
 - 📫 You can reach me via email: nyangenaabner1@gmail.com

 <!---